SPARCs for Unsourced Random Access: Concatenated Coding

 \section{Concatenated Coding}

 In this work we focus on a special type of codebook, where each transmitted codeword is created in the following way: First, the $B$-bit message $W_k$ of user $k$ is mapped to an $LJ$-bit codeword from some common \emph{outer} codebook.
 Then each of the $J$-bit sub-sequences is mapped to an index $i_k(l) \in [1:2^J]$ for $l=[1:L]$ and $k=[1:K_a]$.
 The inner codebook is based on a set of $L$ coding matrices $\Am_l\in\RR^{n\times 2^J}$.
 Let $\av^{(l)}_i$ with $i=[1:2^J]$ denote the columns of $\Am_l$.
-The inner codeword of user $k$ corresponding to the sequence of indices $i_k(1),...,i_k(L)$ is then created as \beq \xv_k = \sum_{l=1}^L \sqrt{P_l}\av^{(l)}_{i_k(l)}. \eeq The columns of $\Am_l$ are assumed to be scaled such that $\|\av^{(l)}_i\|_2^2 = 1$ and the power coefficients $P_l$ are chosen such that $\|\xv_k\|_2^2 \leq nP$.
+The inner codeword of user $k$ corresponding to the sequence of indices $i_k(1),...,i_k(L)$ is then created as \beq \xv_k = \sum_{l=1}^L \sqrt{P_l}\av^{(l)}_{i_k(l)}. \eeq The columns $\av^{(l)}_i$ of $\Am_l$ are assumed to be zero mean and scaled such that $\|\av^{(l)}_i\|_2^2 = 1$ and the power coefficients $P_l$ are chosen such that $\EE[\|\xv_k\|_2^2] \leq nP$ where the expectation is taken over all choices of indices $(i_k(1),...,i_k(L))$.
 The above encoding model can be written in matrix form as \beq \yv = \sum_{k=1}^{K_a} \Am \mv_k + \zv = \Am \left(\sum_{k=1}^{K_a} \mv_k\right) + \zv. \eeq where $\Am = (\Am_1|...|\Am_L)$ and $\mv_k \in \RR^{L2^J}$ is a non-negative vector satisfying $m_{k,(l-1)2^J + i_k(l)} = \sqrt{P_l}$ and zero otherwise, for all $l=[1:L]$.
-Let $\thetav = \sum_{k=1}^{K_a} \mv_k$ and let $\sv$ denote the integer part of $\thetav$, i.e. $\thetav = \left(\sqrt{P_1}\sv^1|...|\sqrt{P_L}\sv^L\right)^\top$.
+Let $\thetav = \sum_{k=1}^{K_a} \mv_k$ and let $\sv$ denote the support of $\thetav$ with multiplicity, such that $\thetav = \left(\sqrt{P_1}\sv^1|...|\sqrt{P_L}\sv^L\right)^\top$.
+That is, the components of $\sv^l$ indicate how many active users have chosen a specific column of $\Am_l$.
+We refer to $\sqrt{P_l}\sv^l$ as the $l$-th \emph{section} of $\thetav$.
 The linear structure allows to write the channel \eqref{eq:inner_channel} as a concatenation of the inner point-to-point channel $\thetav\to \Am\thetav + \zv$ and the outer binary input adder MAC $(\mv_1,...,\mv_{K_a}) \to \sv$.
 We will refer to those as the \emph{inner} and \emph{outer channel}, the corresponding encoder and decoder will be referred to as \emph{inner} and \emph{outer encoder/decoder} and the aggregated system of inner and outer encoder/decoder as the \emph{concatenated system}.
-The per-user inner rate in terms of bits/c.u. is given by $R_\text{in} := LJ/n$ and the outer rate is given by $R_\text{out} = B/LJ$.
-For the analysis we assume that all entries of the coding matrices $\Am_l$ are Gaussian iid and that the outer encoded indices $i_k(l)$ are distributed uniformly and independently in $[1:2^J]$.
-Furthermore, we assume that the power coefficients are uniformly $P_l \equiv nP/L$, such that the power constraint $\EE[\|\xv_k\|_2^2] = nP$ is fulfilled on average.
-This latter assumption will be relaxed in Section \ref{sec:pa}, where we will consider non-uniform power allocations.
+The per-user inner rate in terms of bits per channel use (c.u.) is given by $R_\text{in} := LJ/n$ and the outer rate is given by $R_\text{out} = B/LJ$.
+For the sake of the analysis we shall consider a random ensemble of codes where the matrices $\Am_l$ are generated with i.i.d.
+Gaussian components $\sim\mathcal{N}(0,1/n)$ and the outer encoded indices $i_k(l)$ are distributed uniformly and independently over $[1:2^J]$.
+Furthermore, we assume that the power coefficients are uniformly $P_l \equiv nP/L$, such that the power constraint $\EE[\|\xv_k\|_2^2] \leq nP$ is fulfilled on average over the code ensemble.
+The uniform power allocation will be relaxed in Section \ref{sec:pa}, where we will consider a non-uniform power allocation.